 If you’re looking for a way to cut your energy costs, off-grid power systems for homes may be the answer.
 In this blog post, we’ll provide an overview of off-grid systems and discuss some of the benefits they offer.
 We’ll also take a look at some of the most popular off-grid system designs.
-It turns out that all of these off-grid systems rely on renewable sources to generate energy.
-This is perfect for ShrinkThatFootprint readers!
+We cover in this article only off-grid systems that rely on renewable sources to generate energy.
+There are also more conventional off-grid power systems like gas generators which we won’t be covering.

 What Are Off-Grid Power Systems?